North Korea: Cuisine

 Korean cuisine has evolved through centuries of social and political change.
 Originating from ancient agricultural and nomadic traditions in southern Manchuria and the Korean Peninsula, it has gone through a complex interaction of the natural environment and different cultural trends.
 Rice dishes and kimchi are staple Korean food.
-In a traditional meal, they accompany both side dishes (panch'an) and main courses like juk, pulgogi or noodles.
+In a traditional meal, they accompany both side dishes (panch'an) and main courses like chuk, pulgogi or noodles.
 Soju liquor is the best-known traditional Korean spirit.

-North Korea's most famous restaurant, Okryu-gwan, located in Pyongyang, is known for its raengmyeon cold noodles.
-Other dishes served there include gray mullet soup with boiled rice, beef rib soup, green bean pancake, sinsollo and dishes made from terrapin.
+North Korea's most famous restaurant, Okryu-gwan, located in Pyongyang, is known for its raengmyŏn cold noodles.
+Other dishes served there include gray mullet soup with boiled rice, beef rib soup, green bean pancake, shinsŏllo and dishes made from terrapin.
 Okryu-gwan sends research teams into the countryside to collect data on Korean cuisine and introduce new recipes.
 Some Asian cities host branches of the Pyongyang restaurant chain where waitresses perform music and dance.

 Sports

 Most schools have daily practice in association football, basketball, table tennis, gymnastics, boxing and others.
 The DPR Korea League is popular inside the country and its games are often televised.
 The national football team, Chollima, competed in the FIFA World Cup in 2010, when it lost all three matches against Brazil, Portugal and Ivory Coast.
 Its 1966 appearance was much more successful, seeing a surprise 1–0 victory over Italy and a quarter final loss to Portugal by 3–5.
 A national team represents the nation in international basketball competitions as well.
-In December 2013, former American basketball professional Dennis Rodman visited North Korea to help train the national team after he developed a friendship with Kim Jong-un.
+In December 2013, former American basketball professional Dennis Rodman visited North Korea to help train the national team after he developed a friendship with Kim Jong Un.

 North Korea's first appearance in the Olympics came in 1964.
 The 1972 Olympics saw its summer games debut and five medals, including one gold.
 With the exception of the boycotted Los Angeles and Seoul Olympics, North Korean athletes have won medals in all summer games since then.
 Weightlifter Kim Un-guk broke the world record of the Men's 62 kg category at the 2012 Summer Olympics in London.
 Successful Olympians receive luxury apartments from the state in recognition for their achievements.

-The Arirang Festival has been recognized by the Guinness World Records as the biggest choreographic event in the world.
+The Arirang Mass Games has been recognized by the Guinness World Records as the biggest choreographic event in the world.
 Some 100,000 athletes perform rhythmic gymnastics and dances while another 40,000 participants create a vast animated screen in the background.
-The event is an artistic representation of the country's history and pays homage to Kim Il-sung and Kim Jong-il.
-Rungrado 1st of May Stadium, the largest stadium in the world with its capacity of 150,000, hosts the Festival.
+The event is an artistic representation of the country's history and pays homage to Kim Il Sung and Kim Jong Il.
+Rungrado 1st of May Stadium, the second largest stadium in the world with its capacity of 114,000, hosts the Festival.
 The Pyongyang Marathon is another notable sports event.
 It is an IAAF Bronze Label Race where amateur runners from around the world can participate.

-Between 2010 and 2019, North Korea has imported 138 purebred horses from Russia at cost of over $584,000.